- Undergraduate Students

-Members: 5 Faculty, at least 1 of which shall be Teaching Faculty, Department Associate Chair (Ex-Officio), 2 Undergraduate Student Representatives
+Members: 5 Faculty, at least 1 of which shall be Teaching Faculty and at least 1 of which will be Research Faculty, Department Associate Chair (Ex-Officio), Undergraduate Advisor (Ex-Officio), 2 Undergraduate Student Representatives

 Chair: Elected by the Committee from the Faculty members

-Terms of Reference: The Undergraduate Curriculum Committee develops and operates the Department undergraduate program.
+Terms of Reference: The Undergraduate Curriculum Committee develops and operates the Departmental undergraduate program.